QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/techniques/dns_analysis.md

 Another popular way to find subdomains is to study the generated certificate.
 A SSL certificate is generate for usually multiple domains, so we may find subdomains or other domains like this.

 See [SSL Tools](/operating-systems/networking/protocols/ssl-tls.md#find-certificates-given-a-domain) such as `crt.sh`.

-➡️ Find attack vectors: subdomains or other domains.
 </div></div>

 <hr class="sep-both">